philzook58/philzook58.github.io/_posts/2024-10-16-multiset_rw.md

     return s
 ```

 The next thing we need for completion is a notion of mutliset ordering.
-This is the analog in grobner bases of a monomial ordering or in term rewriting of a term ordering like knuth bnedix ordering of path ordering.
+This is the analog in Groebner bases of a monomial ordering or in term rewriting of a term ordering like knuth bnedix ordering of path ordering.

 The ordering I use here is order multisets but size, then tie break lexicogrpahically.
-This is the analog of the graded lexicographic ordering in grobner bases and shortlex ordering in string rewriting.
+This is the analog of the graded lexicographic ordering in Groebner bases and shortlex ordering in string rewriting.

 ```python
 def ms_order(xs,ys):